wacncontent/CustomizeTool/addCommentOutput/articles/hdinsight/hdinsight-hadoop-customize-cluster-linux.md

 ## Use a Script Action during cluster creation

-This section provides examples on the different ways you can use script actions when creating an HDInsight cluster- from the Azure Portal, using an ARM template, using PowerShell CMDlets, and using the .NET SDK.
+This section provides examples on the different ways you can use script actions when creating an HDInsight cluster- from the Azure portal, using an Azure Resource Manager template, using PowerShell CMDlets, and using the .NET SDK.

-### Use a Script Action during cluster creation from the Azure Portal
+### Use a Script Action during cluster creation from the Azure portal

 1. Start creating a cluster as described at [Create Hadoop clusters in HDInsight](/documentation/articles/hdinsight-provision-clusters-v1/#portal).